flow-project/flow/docs/source/examples.rst

 * Occasionally we describe environments as *fully observed*.
 By this we mean that all relevant pieces of information (speed, relative positions, traffic light states) of the system are available to the controller. *Partially observed* refers to only a subset being available.
 This is the default configuration of the environment and the set of observations can be customized.

 * Each environment has customizable environment/network parameters that can be used to configure it beyond what is described here.
 Particularly pertinent parameters are described.
-Additional parameters can be found by examining the documentation in the relevant scenario and environment files.
+Additional parameters can be found by examining the documentation in the relevant network and environment files.

 * In the figures below, the following key is used for vehicle colors, where AV stands for autonomous vehicle.